GiorgioMartini/holli/README.md

 Thanks for the opportunity to complete this challenege, it was great fun and I did learn some things along the way.

-Regarding my solution, unfortunately I realized too late, there is an endpoint to get filteredresults for stars and price, so I added that functionality inside my app, it does filtering by price and stars, but It's making all the operation on a unfiltered response like the response of this api:
+Regarding my solution, unfortunately I realized too late, there is an endpoint to get filtered results for stars and price, so I added that functionality inside my app, it does filtering by price and stars, but It's making all the operation on a unfiltered response like the response of this api:

 ```
 http://fake-hotel-api.herokuapp.com/api/hotels